 How to use the sketch pad for Notes on iPhone and iPad

 But it's the bottom row where the real fun begins, with the pen, marker/highlighter, pencil, eraser, lasso, ruler, and color picker tools.

 How to use the Pen, Marker and Pencil tools

 - Select the drawing tool you want to draw with.

-With the iPhone 6s and 6s Plus, 3D Touch allows you to control the stroke with the pressure of your touch.
-If you're using an older iPhone, the stroke will only be affected by your drawing speed, with a quick swipe with the pen tool will create a thin line, while a quick swipe with the pencil will create a thinner, lighter stroke.
+With Haptic Touch, you can control the stroke with the pressure of your touch.
+If you're using an older iPhone, the stroke will only be affected by your drawing speed.
+With a quick swipe, the pen tool will create a thin line, while a quick swipe with the pencil will create a thinner, lighter stroke.

 The marker tool doesn't appear to be affected by drawing speed, but you can layer your marker strokes to achieve a richer, fuller color.